Almost all orbits of the Collatz map attain almost bounded values: Introduction

 Thus for instance one has $\Col_{\min}(N) < \log\log\log\log N$ for almost all $N$.

 \begin{remark} One could ask whether it is possible to sharpen the conclusion of Theorem \ref{main} further, to assert that there is an absolute constant $C_0$ such that $\Col_{\min}(N) \leq C_0$ for almost all $N \in \N+1$.
 However this question is likely to be almost as hard to settle as the full Collatz conjecture, and out of reach of the methods of this paper.
 Indeed, suppose for any given $C_0$ that there existed an orbit $\Col^\N(N_0) = \{N_0, \Col(N_0), \Col^2(N_0),\dots\}$ that never dropped below $C_0$ (this is the case if there are infinitely many periodic orbits, or if there is at least one unbounded orbit).
 Then probabilistic heuristics (such as \eqref{snn} below) suggest that for a positive density set of $N \in \N+1$, the orbit $\Col^\N(N) = \{N, \Col(N), \Col^2(N), \dots\}$ should encounter one of the elements $\Col^n(N_0)$ of the orbit of $N_0$ before going below $C_0$, and then the orbit of $N$ will never dip below $C_0$.
-However, Theorem \ref{main} is easily seen to be equivalent to the assertion that for any $\delta>0$, there exists a constant $C_\delta$ such that $\Col_{\min}(N) \leq C_\delta$ for all $N$ in a subset of $\N+1$ of lower logarithmic density (in which the limit in the definition of logarithmic density is replaced by the limit inferior) at least $1-\delta$; in fact our arguments give a constant of the form $C_\delta \ll \exp(\delta^{-O(1)})$, and it may be possible to refine the subset so that the logarithmic density (as opposed to merely the lower logarithmic density) exists and is at least $1-\delta$.
+However, Theorem \ref{main} is easily seen\footnote{Indeed, if the latter assertion failed, then there exists a $\delta$ such that the set $\{ N \in \N+1: \Col_{\min}(N) \leq C\}$ has lower logarithmic density less than $1-\delta$ for every $C$.
+A routine diagonalisation argument then shows that there exists a function $f$ growing to infinity such that $\{ N \in \N+1: \Col_{\min}(N) \leq f(N)\}$ has lower logarithmic density at most $1-\delta$, contradicting Theorem \ref{main}.} to be equivalent to the assertion that for any $\delta>0$, there exists a constant $C_\delta$ such that $\Col_{\min}(N) \leq C_\delta$ for all $N$ in a subset of $\N+1$ of lower logarithmic density (in which the limit in the definition of logarithmic density is replaced by the limit inferior) at least $1-\delta$; in fact (see Theorem \ref{main-alt}) our arguments give a constant of the form $C_\delta \ll \exp(\delta^{-O(1)})$, and it may be possible to refine the subset so that the logarithmic density (as opposed to merely the lower logarithmic density) exists and is at least $1-\delta$.
 In particular\footnote{We thank Ben Green for this observation.}, it is possible in principle that a sufficiently explicit version of the arguments here, when combined with numerical verification of the Collatz conjecture, can be used to show that the Collatz conjecture holds for a set of $N$ of positive logarithmic density.
 Also, it is plausible that some refinement of the arguments below will allow one to replace logarithmic density by natural density in the definition of ``almost all''. \end{remark}